PedroNogueira404/PedroNogueira404.github.io/_blogposts/2024-04-09-first-project.md

 ---
-layout: default
+layout: post
-title: "My First Project"
+title: "Hello World!"
-date: 2024-04-09
+date: 2024-04-22
-image: "/assets/project1.jpg"
-excerpt: "A brief description of my first project."
+excerpt: "This is the first post of my personal website 🚀"
-tags: [exoplanets, spectroscopy]
 ---

-This project explores the detection of exoplanets using high-resolution spectroscopy.
+This is the first post of my personal website 🚀

-More details to come soon!